iamDecode/proximity-chat/README.md

 ## Running
 Install dependencies with `yarn install` and run with `yarn start`.
 Open `https://127.0.0.1:3000`, `https://yourexternalip:3000`, or `https://yourlanip:3000` in a supporting browser on multiple devices.

+## Commit lint

+Please commit-lint all commit messages.
+This should be automatically enforced by Husky.